algorithmiaio/api-docs/README.md

 bundle exec middleman server
 ```

 And voila!
-Your development server will automatically update with any changes you make.
+Your development server is available at `localhost:4567`, and will automatically update with any changes you make.

 ### Building for Production